gianniosgeorgios/-BattleShipGame/README.md

 ### Ending Game

-The game ends whwn a player runs out of shots, or when all ships are sunk.
+The game ends when a player runs out of shots, or when all ships are sunk.
 Then, all ships are revealed with pink colour.

 ![α](https://user-images.githubusercontent.com/50829499/111387523-82b4f800-86b6-11eb-950b-2e3db596704a.png)